Trump says the US will hold direct talks with Iran as he insists Tehran can't get nuclear weapons

-WASHINGTON (AP) — President Donald Trump said Monday that the U.S. is holding direct talks with Iran about its nuclear program.
+WASHINGTON (AP) — President Donald Trump said Monday the U.S. will hold direct talks with Iran about its nuclear program, while warning Tehran it would be in “great danger” if the talks aren't successful.

-The president, in comments to reporters after meeting with Israeli Prime Minister Benjamin Netanyahu, said the talks with Tehran would start Saturday.
+The president, in comments to reporters after meeting with Israeli Prime Minister Benjamin Netanyahu, said the talks will start Saturday.
 He insisted Tehran can’t get nuclear weapons.

+“We’re dealing with them directly and maybe a deal is going to be made," Trump said.
+He added that “doing a deal would be preferable to doing the obvious."

+Asked if he would commit to military action against Iran should his negotiators be unable to come to terms with Tehran, Trump responded that "Iran is going to be in great danger, and I hate to say it.”

 The prime minister soon after arriving in Washington on Sunday evening met with senior Trump administration officials, Commerce Secretary Howard Lutnick and U.S. Trade Representative Jameson Greer, to discuss the tariffs.
 And Netanyahu met on Monday with Steve Witkoff, Trump's special envoy to the Middle East, ahead of his sit down with the president.